Color Me a Kidlit Writer

 Picture

 Ashley Walker has been a primary school librarian, grad school lecturer, pilot, programmer, and foster parent to a litter of opossums.
 But her favorite job is the one she's doing now—writing.
 Ashley is a recent graduate of the MFA program in Writing for Children and Young Adults at Vermont College of Fine Arts, where she was a three-time award winner.
 She also holds degrees in Mechanical Engineering from U.C.
 Berkeley (BS) and Artificial Intelligence from the University of Edinburgh (MSc and PhD).
 Passionate about children's literature, art, and science, Ashley supports youth projects in Girl Scouts of America, the San Francisco Zoo, and the Young Inklings Society.
-Ashley, on Twitter at @vashleywalker, is rep'd by Kelly Dyksterhouse of Raven Quill Literary.
+Ashley, on Twitter at @vashleywalker, is rep'd by Kelly Dyksterhouse of The Tobias Literary Agency.

 0 Comments

 BLOG PARTY!
-Meet Kelly's Raven Quill Crew
+Meet Kelly's KidLit Crew Member

 10/5/2021